nazmul-karim170/C-SFDA/README.md

 ### Note

-If the simulation ends without any error, set HYDRA_FULL_ERROR=1 GPU Usage: 2 NVIDIA RTX A40 GPUs
+* If the simulation ends without any error, set HYDRA_FULL_ERROR=1 GPU Usage: 2 NVIDIA RTX A40 GPUs

+* This repo is built on AdaContrast and SHOT GitHub repps

 ## Reference